learnpack/docs/deliver_project.md

 ### Text file with multiple mime possibilities

-Sometimes, we want to allow for multiple file types; for example, in this case, the learner can upload a file from MS Word or PDF.
+Sometimes, we want to allow multiple file types; in this case, the learner can upload a file from MS Word or PDF.

 ```json filename="learn.json"
 {